British art, British paintings, and British artists and contemporary art - Artist CV's

 Andrew Macara was born in Derbyshire in 1944.
-Although Andrew Macara studied contemporary modern British Art for a short period with Leonard Fuller at the St Ives School of Painting he considers himself a self taught artist.
+Although he studied contemporary modern British Art for a short period with Leonard Fuller at the St Ives School of Painting, he considers himself a self-taught artist.

 Today Andrew Macara has one of the most distinctive styles of present day contemporary British Artists and has enjoyed considerable success.
-He is a member of the prestigous New English Art Club having been elected in 1984
+He is a member of the prestigious New English Art Club having been elected in 1984